catberry/catberry/docs/index.md

 ./server.js
 ```

-If you want to see finished application as an example then please proceed to
+If you want to see finished application as an example then please proceed to the
 [example directory](https://github.com/catberry/catberry-cli/tree/master/templates/example).

 **[⬆ back to top](#table-of-contents)**